 On the Velocity 260 Bay, the last 8’’ or so of the hull are recessed up so that when the boat is on plane there is less hull in the water.
 This stepped transom reduces drag by reducing wetted surface.

 , by separating the engine location from the boat’s running surface -- in effect moving the engine 8’’ aft of the trailing edge of the hull -- that separation acts a bit like a fulcrum and lever to lift the boat up on plane faster.

 , cleaning up water flow as it leaves the aft edge of the bottom also allows the 260 Bay to run better with the engine lifted on a jack plate, putting the prop barely below the transom when running at high speed through shallow water.

 , the 8" extra between the bottom and the prop and the trailing edge of the bottom reduces, to some degree, the turbulence hitting the prop, therefore making it more efficient.

 , when at rest or trolling, the stepped stern section is immersed thus adding buoyancy to the boat and reducing her draft.Velocity claims the boat runs in less than a foot of water, and even as little as 9’’, depending upon trim and weight aboard.

 The 260 Bay's hull has a “pad bottom” -- or flat section at the keel -- which starts just ahead of midships and runs to the step.
 This creates a flat surface a few inches wide that works just like planing strakes farther up the hull, lifting the boat higher out of the water than a V-shaped keel would.
 Less boat in the water reduces wetted surface and drag.

 increase slow-speed stability and also helps the boat jump up on plane more quickly.

 The 260 Bay has a 22-degree deadrise V-bottomed hull at the training edge of the bottom, according to the builder.
 This is a result of its racing heritage.
 Typically a deep-V hull requires more horsepower for its size and weight than a flatter bottom would, but Velocity’s pad, step, strakes, and chines mitigate this negative characteristic to some degree.

 This deadrise compares to other boats in class which may have a deadrise angle at the transom as low as 10-degrees.
 This is a big difference and tells us that the 260 Bay will likely be far more comfortable in choppy conditions at speed.

 While BoatTEST hasn’t run our usual tests yet, Velocity claims a 42 mph cruise and 3.5 mpg from a single 250-hp Mercury Verado outboard, with a top-end noticeably over 60 mph.
 Optional power includes a 300-hp Verado.

 The boat's 2,985 lbs.
 (1,354 kg) dry weight with a 250-hp Mercury Verado outboard is in line with similar boats in class.
 While Velocity is using mostly tried-and-true boatbuilding technology, it does vacuum bag the hull to ensure a 60/40 glass to resin ration which maximizes strengthen and minimizes weight.
 The builder says no wood is used in the 260 Bay.

 There aren’t many options to choose from, since everything from dual livewell pumps to LED cockpit lights are standard.
 A pressurized freshwater wash system and tank are optional.

 allows the engine to be raised or lowered while running, aiding shallow-water operation.

-9 Colors.
 Velocity offers ten colors including standard white.